AGRICULTURE

 South Africa’s Citrus Exports Rise by Record 22% in 2025

 Citrus exports from South Africa reached record levels in 2025, increasing by 22 per cent compared with the previous season.
 The figures were reported by MENA, a TV BRICS partner, citing the Citrus Growers’ Association of Southern Africa (CGA).
 The total export volume amounted to 203.4 million cartons, each weighing 15 kg.
-The growth in… Continue reading South Africa’s Citrus Exports Rise by Record 22% in 2025
+The growth in yield was attributed to favourable weather conditions, the commissioning of new fruit-bearing orchards, and improved farming efficiency in water management and pest control.
+The report…

 Uganda Imports Chinese Hybrid Goats to Help to Improve